-These and other relevant factors require complicated and dependent considerations.
-Retaining the counsel of an experienced and knowledgeable Texas family law attorney can be valuable in requesting or defending a request for spousal maintenance.
+These and other relevant factors require complicated and personalized attention.
+The counsel of an experienced and knowledgeable Texas family law attorney can be valuable in requesting or defending a request for spousal maintenance.

 Types Of Spousal Support

 Lackey Law Firm, P.C., can assist clients in requesting or defending a request for:

-- Spousal maintenance: As outlined above and limited to the greater of $5,000 per month or 20% of the paying spouse’s average monthly gross income.
+- Spousal maintenance: Ongoing payments that are limited to the greater of $5,000 per month or 20 percent of the paying spouse’s average monthly gross income.

-- Contractual alimony: A contract between the two former spouses similar to spousal maintenance, with special considerations for enforcement.
+- Contractual alimony: A contract between two former spouses similar to spousal maintenance, with special considerations for enforcement of payments.

 - Temporary spousal support: A form of temporary payment provided to one of the spouses to maintain access to marital assets while their divorce case is still pending.

 You can count on professional and honest legal services when you come to Lackey Law Firm, P.C..
 You will receive the benefit of personalized legal counsel from someone who listens to your concerns and who will keep you informed of every stage of your case.
-Alicia handles every case with compassion and is dedicated to building a better community in Texas, helping one family at a time.
+Alicia Lackey handles every case with compassion and is dedicated to building a better community in her home of Texas, one family at a time.

 Contact A Lawyer For Help With Your Family Law Matters